 There isn’t a magic diet that helps us lose weight the easy way or lets us shed pounds while still eating our favorite foods.

-It's simple: eat a diet rich in whole foods and get all of your macros in.
+It's simple: eat a diet rich in whole foods and get all of your macros in, even protein.